SShah7433/CriblCloudHelper/README.md

 - Update tab names to show aliases as defined in Cribl Cloud console

 ## Functionality
 - On load of portal.cribl.cloud, a list of instance IDs and Names will be stored in the browsers local storage.
-When instanecs are opened, the tab name (`document.title`) will be updated to `Cribl Cloud - <Name>`
+When instances are opened, the tab name (`document.title`) will be updated to `Cribl Cloud - <Name>`

 ## Installation